For some unknown reason, waffles are not yet their own food group. I’m working on it, though.

 - 16g Brown Sugar Subtitute

 - 1 Large Egg

 - 1 Tsp Baking Powder

 - 2 Oreo Thins

 - In a bowl, mix together your flour, cocoa powder, protein powder, salt, and baking powder.
 Make sure it is all combined well!

-- Now, slowly add your milk in a little bit at a time (slow is key) and continue mixing until you have yourself a nice batter. *Batter will thicken a little as it sits, so it’s okay if it feels slightly liquidy.
+- Now, slowly add your milk in a little bit at a time (slow is key) and continue mixing until you have yourself a nice batter.
+Note that the batter will thicken a little as it sits, so it’s okay if it feels slightly liquidy.

 - Important waffle tip!
 Once they’re done, either put them on a paper towel or a cooling rack.
-If you put your waffle directly onto a plate, it will condensate and get soggy on the bottom, and nobody wants a soggy waffle!
+If you put your waffle directly onto a plate, it will condensate and get soggy on the bottom, and nobody wants a soggy waffle.